Qin dynasty: Penal policy

-The Qin dynasty instead took to using convict labour.
-This aimed to avoid agricultural instability that using corvée for labour would have caused, with farmers only otherwise available for a month at a time during off-seasons.
-Using paid labour wasn't entirely feasible because the travel expenses of deploying and accommodating even convict labour were already "potentially ruinous."
-While hard labour became the most common heavy criminal punishment, the Qin often tried to pardon it into lesser punishments.
+With farmers only otherwise available for a month at a time during off-seasons, and aiming to the avoid the agricultural instability that using corvée would have caused, hard labour became the most common heavy punishment.
 Though the projects were well planned, the lives of those finally so sentenced were not viewed as valuable as peasants, so that many still died from hard labour.
 Those sentenced to hard labour generally performed public works inside the country, mainly in road and canal construction.
 Only a minority were sent to build the great wall.

-Punishment often went unenforced.
-Criminals were sometimes given amnesties, only incurring punishment upon recidivism, and were often pardoned in exchange for fines, labour, or a demotion in aristocratic rank, even for capital offences.
-While The Book of Lord Shang recommended harsh punishment, it also "laments" insufficient population for its territories, and the Qin attempted to limit emigration out of the country.
-Rather than physically punish criminals, they were frequently resettled in frontier colonies.
-Those sentenced to hard labour were sometimes sent to join frontier defences if given amnesty.
-Men in the colonies sentenced to death were then recruited for expeditionary armies.

 The Han-era writer Dong Zhongshu (179–104 BC) considered Qin officials and taxes severe, but did not characterise punishments as such; in fact, Dong criticised the Qin system for its inability to punish criminals; though exile as a heavy punishment in China dates to at least the Spring and Autumn period.

 Legacy

 The Qin, despite existing for only 14 years, are credited with inaugurating the Chinese imperial system, which would persist in some form throughout Chinese history until it was ultimately overthrown by the Xinhai Revolution in 1911.

 During the 2nd and 1st centuries BC, Han dynasty scholars began portraying the Qin as a monolithic, legalist tyranny, often invoked as an example of bad governance in contemporary debates about imperial policy.
 In particular, purges in 213 and 212 BC collectively known as the burning of books and burying of scholars are frequently cited to this end; however, the earliest account of these events is contained in the Shiji (c.
 91 BC), and its veracity is disputed by some modern scholars.
 The Qin were deliberately contrasted with what was characterised as the virtuous rule of the Han.
 However, the Han essentially inherited the administrative state built by the Qin, including the household registration system.
 Owing to this continuity, medieval and modern historians have often grouped the Qin and Han together, with the establishment of the Han treated "mainly as a change in ruling houses rather than a system or method of rule".